 One of the most effective ways to exterminate mice is mouse poison.
-This method of removal has been around for many years and proves to be effective every time—when it is used correctly and with caution.
+This method of removal has been one of the best, and it’s been around for many years.
+After all these years, it still proves to be super effective—when it is used correctly and with caution.
 If you use it incorrectly and uninformed of the risks, mistakes are often made; and these mistakes can potentially be fatal.
 Get to know this weapons of mice warfare before you use it to avoid making these mistakes.

 Do You Have a Problem?